microsounds/kagami/readme.md

 * Any prefix of arbitrary directory depth, eg. `https://domain.name/sub/dir/1/2/3/4` is considered valid.
 	* _This is required to generate valid URLs for the RSS feed._

+RSS feeds are reproducible, `lastBuildDate` matches the `pubDate` of the most recent `item` found.
+This is to avoid the issue of dirtying a `git` worktree simply because the `lastBuildDate` value changed.

 # Embedded Table of Contents and Anchor Links
 When writing structured content, you can embed a dynamically generated table of contents with navigable anchor links anywhere in your markdown using local